theantigone/Car-Pygame/README.md

 The game's code is organized and modular, with separate functions for handling different aspects of the game such as drawing the game objects, handling user input, and managing the game state.
 The code also demonstrates Pygame's event-handling system in response to user actions such as keyboard inputs and mouse clicks.

 By Quang Hoang

+## Requirements

+1. **Python** is required.
+You can download the latest version of Python [here](https://www.python.org/downloads/)!
+   - *Pip* should also be installed by default if you installed Python from [python.org](https://www.python.org/)!
+However, if, for some reason, pip was not installed on your system, refer to [here](https://python.land/virtual-environments/installing-packages-with-pip#Python_Install_Pip) to install pip manually!
+2. Python's module **Pygame** is also required.
+Once you have downloaded Python and pip, install Pygame on your terminal!
+Refer to [here](https://www.geeksforgeeks.org/how-to-install-pygame-in-windows/) if you are on Windows, [here](https://www.geeksforgeeks.org/install-pygame-in-linux/) if you are on Linux, or [here](https://www.geeksforgeeks.org/install-pygame-in-macos/) if you are on Mac OS X!